skhan-tech/dsp/lessons/statistics/2-4-cohens_d.md

 ## <a name="section-b"></a>2.
 Computation of Cohen's *d* to quantify differences between groups

-Cohen's *d* allows us to understand the difference in standard deviations between to groups.
+Cohen's *d* allows us to understand the difference in standard deviations between two groups.
 The code for calculating this is below:

 ```python
 def CohenEffectSize(group1, group2):